 Spotlight's Ibiza food & drink guide

-Spanish specialities and Ibizan foods and drinks.
-With many wonderful dishes you'd love to try.
+Spanish specialities and Ibizan foods and drinks, with many wonderful dishes to try on your visit.

 camera

 Every restaurant, cafe and bar featured on Ibiza Spotlight has been carefully selected for quality and value.
-Offering a wide range of culinary choice and ambience the one thing they all have in common is a strong reputation for maintaining high standards year after year.
+Offering a wide range of culinary choices, ambience, location and budget, the one thing they all have in common is a strong reputation for maintaining high standards - year after year.
 Expect to enjoy tempting food, stylish or rustic surroundings and great service.

 Restaurants

-Restaurants on Ibiza are open for lunch from around 13:00 until 16:00 and for dinner from around 20.00 till late.
-The Spanish though rarely eat before 14.00 h and the restaurants are at their busiest between 15.00 and 16.00.
-At 20.00 you'll have a good chance of obtaining the best table in the restaurant – the locals as well as Spanish and Italian holidaymakers probably won't arrive before 22.00, particularly on balmy summer evenings.
+The Spanish will rarely eat lunch before 14.00, and you’ll find the restaurants busiest between 15:00 and 16.00.
+At 20:00, you'll have a good chance of obtaining the best table in the restaurant, as the locals, as well as Spanish and Italian holidaymakers, probably won't arrive before 22:00, particularly on balmy summer evenings.

-Many restaurants on Ibiza open all year round although they may have different opening times.
-The big bonus is that the low season menu del dia, fixed price menus - are widely available.
-These offer tremendous value for three course lunches, very often including a glass of wine, beer or soft drink.
+Many restaurants on Ibiza open all year round, although they are likely to have different opening times to the summer.
+The big bonus is that in the low season, a menú del día (fixed price menu) is widely available.
+These offer tremendous value for three-course lunches, very often including a glass of wine, beer or soft drink.

 Ibiza Spotlight Restaurant Guide